Skip to content

 Policy-based security gates

-Xray policies enforce security standards automatically.
-Rules can be based on CVE severity thresholds, specific CVE IDs (e.g., always block Log4Shell), license types (e.g., no GPL in commercial products), CVSS scores, or component age.
-When an artifact violates a policy, Xray can block downloads, fail builds, trigger alerts, or fire webhooks.
+Xray policies let you express your security standards as rules the platform actually enforces.
+You can gate on CVE severity thresholds, specific CVE IDs (block Log4Shell by ID, not just CVSS), license types (no GPL in commercial products), CVSS scores, or component age.
+When an artifact trips a rule, Xray can block the download, fail the build, trigger an alert, or fire a webhook.

 License compliance